BrandonSpadafora/Accenture_course/README.md

 ### Dependencies

-For this project you will need To have Python (I wrote my code in JupyterLabs) and I used the libraries pandas, matplotlib, and seaborn.
+For this project you will need to have Python (I wrote my code in JupyterLabs) and I used the libraries pandas, matplotlib, and seaborn.